paralax/ColossalOpera/easy/collatz_conjecture.md

 # Note

+This challenge was suggested by /u/LESQUID69.
 If you have your own idea for a challenge, submit it to /r/DailyProgrammer_Ideas, and there's a good chance we'll post it.

 # Scala solution